Mark Your Calendars! Click HERE to join us for a SPRING EVENT!

 A River of Many Falls & Many Fish

-The Presumpscot River flows from Sebago Lake through woods, towns and cities into the saltwater of Casco Bay, Maine's most densly populated region.
-The river's name means "many falls" or "many rough places" in the Abanaki language spoken by the first people or the region, who survived on the river's abundance and fertile shore lands for centuries.
+The Presumpscot River flows from Sebago Lake through woods, towns & cities into the saltwater of Casco Bay, Maine's most densly populated region.
+The river's name means "many falls" or "many rough places" in the Abanaki language spoken by the first people of the region, who survived on the river's abundance and fertile shore lands for centuries.
 During this time, vast amounts of spawning Atlantic salmon, shad and alewives swam upriver.
 The Presumpscot was also home to land-locked salmon, brook trout and the now extinct Presumpscot Jumper.

 Picking Up Chief Polin's MantlE: Fighting for Fish Passage Then & Now

 In the 1750s Abenaki leader Chief Polin began a struggle to restore fish passage to the Presumpscot.
 In 1992, more than 250 years later, Friend's picked up Polin's mantle and began fighting for fish passage, improved water quality and restoration of the natural character of the Presumpscot after two and a half centuries of industrialization.
-Learn more about the successes we've achieved over the last 25 years and about our current initiatives.
+Learn more about the successes we've achieved over the last three decades and about our current initiatives.

 Tales from the Presumpscot: A River of Resilience